ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 {:removeinrfc}

 ## Version -15 to -16 ## {#sec-15-16}

+* Removed requirements on operations to be supported by the Administrator.

 * More details in the definition of a column in the new IANA registry.